sharmaiiitb/BoomBikes-Sharing-Casestudy/README.md

 ## Technologies Used
 - python version 3.0+
-- Nmpy
+- Nampy
-- Pndas
+- Pandas
 - Seaborn
-- Statsmodels library
+- Statsmodels
 - Sikit-learn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->